 Option 2: Refinance

 A refinance is when you increase your amortization to lower your monthly payments or your mortgage amount to take equity out of your home.
-We wrote an article that outlines the various scenarios that could justify a refinance.
 When it comes to renovations the key thing to remember is that refinancing is a great solution to pay for them.
 With today’s record low rates, our users are refinancing for as low as 1.84% (5 year fixed rate).

 How does the appreciation of a home impact a mortgage?